Unraveling the Potency of Cannabinoids, Terpenes, and Flavonoids

 What are the health benefits of cannabinoids, terpenes, and flavonoids?

-Cannabinoids, terpenes, and flavonoids each have their own potential health benefits.
-Cannabinoids like THC and CBD are known for their effects on the endocannabinoid system and have been studied for their potential to relieve pain, reduce inflammation, and reduce symptoms of anxiety and depression.
-Terpenes are thought to have a wide range of effects, including anti-inflammatory, antioxidant, and even mood-enhancing effects.
-Flavonoids are known for their antioxidant effects and may also have anti-inflammatory and neuroprotective properties.
+Cannabinoids like THC and CBD have been studied for their potential to relieve pain, reduce inflammation, and reduce symptoms of anxiety.
+Terpenes are thought to have a wide range of effects, including anti-inflammatory and mood-enhancing properties.
+Flavonoids are known for their antioxidant effects.

 What is the difference between cannabinoids, terpenes, and flavonoids?